christopherkade/awesome-dev-websites/README.md

 # Awesome Developer Websites

-Lots of developers have beautiful websites that serve as their hub of information, where they share their resume, projects, blog posts and passion.
-This is a list of websites that are beautiful in their own way - be it design, originality or effectiveness.
+A list of developer's personal websites that are interesting in their own way: design, originality, craziness or simply effectiveness.

 - [Brent Jackson](http://jxnblk.com/)